-Wittgenstein talked and wrote of 'autonomy of language' or, rather, 'autonomy of grammar' too.
 It is instructive to take a look at his conception, because it is related to three essential points of divergence from Brandom's conception: (1) it is related to a 'problem of philosophy' Wittgenstein was concerned about from early to late (and being related to the task of dissolution of philosophical problems is the central point distinguishing the Wittgensteinian conception of philosophy from a 'theoretical' one); (2) it concerns a central dimension of Wittgenstein's conception of language and its transformation from early to late and so is representative for the self-critical character of Wittgenstein's philosophy; (3) it turns on the central descriptive divergence between Brandom and Wittgenstein concerning explanations of meaning.
-I treat of the three aspect in one train of thought.
+I treat of all three aspects in one train of thought.

 The problem of philosophy, in the context of which talk of an autonomy of language comes up, is the putative alternative between realism and idealism.
 It is one of the three philosophical problems TLP primarily was meant to dissolve (the other two being scepticism and solipsism).
 In TLP the conception of language is heterenomous because the structure of language officially is understood to depend on the structure of reality or the world.
 The world is the totality of facts (1.1), language is the totality of propositions (4.001).
-Facts decompose into states of affairs and these in turn into absolutely simple objects, propositions decompose into elementary propositions (being truth-functions of them; 5.01) and these in turn into names.
+Facts decompose into states of affairs and these in turn into absolutely simple objects, propositions decompose into elementary propositions (being truth-functions of them; 5-5.01) and these in turn into names.
 The whole metaphysical system rests on the relation of names to objects.
-As is well known, Wittgenstein in TLP uses two expressions for this relation: names are said to represent ('vertreten') objects in elementary propositions (3.22) and they are said to name the object (3.203: "The object is its meaning.")
-Both characterizations relate to different perspectives -3.22 is said, so to speak, from the perspective of the object - it is represented by the name; 3.203 is said from the perspective of the name - the name means the object.
-Now, this is one of the places in TLP, where the numbering systems of is carrying argumentative weight.
+As is well known, Wittgenstein in TLP uses two expressions for this relation: names are said to represent ('vertreten') objects in elementary propositions (3.22) and they are said to mean the object (3.203: "The object is its meaning.")
+Both characterizations relate to different perspectives - 3.22 is said, so to speak, from the perspective of the object - it is represented by the name; 3.203 is said from the perspective of the name - the name means the object.
+Now, this is one of the places in TLP, where the numbering system of its propositions is carrying argumentative weight.
 As Wittgenstein explains in the footnote at the beginning of TLP, the numbers of its propositions indicate their 'logical weight'.
-According to this, 3.22 is 'weightier' than 3.203, because it is an elucidation of third, not only of fourth order.
-What is shown thereby is that representation comes before naming, the 'realist' aspect of the relation object-name precedes the 'idealist' aspect of the relation name-object.
+19 According to this, 3.22 is 'weightier' than 3.203, because it is an elucidation of third, not only of fourth order.
+What is shown thereby is that representation comes before naming, the 'realist' aspect of the relation objectname precedes the 'idealist' aspect of the relation name-object.
 That is how language is seen to be dependent on the structure of reality.
 Reality has to be represented in order to make it possible to mean it.
-There is a piece of evidence for this interpretation.
-In the rich inventory of forms in TLP one form is conspicuously missing: Wittgenstein nowhere uses the category 'form of a name'.
-But he does use the category 'form of an object' extensively.
-Forms of names are missing in TLP because Wittgenstein thought names to, so to speak, 'absorb' the form of objects.
+Evidence for this interpretation is to be found in the Notebook 1915.
+In the rich inventory